ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 * Construction
 * Forward imputation from construction

+Forward imputation imputes data for non-responders in the target perdio by multiplying a link to the predictive period daa, where the predictive period is the period that immediately precedes the target period.
+It should be noted that the sasme link is used for forwards imputation from a response and construction.

+Backwrads imputation imputes data for non-responders in the target period by multiplying a link to the predictive period data, where the predictive period is the period that immediately follows the target period.

+Construction imputation imputes data for non-repsonders in the target period where no data is available in the predictive period and therefore, an auxiliary variable is used which relates to the target period and is then multiplied by a link to create a constructed value.

-All link and imputation calculations must be performed treating each group in the dataset separately.
+All link and imputation calculations must be performed treating each group (imputation class) in the dataset separately.
 In addition, since all contributors must have a populated auxiliary variable, failure to fully populate the target variable by this method shall constitute an error.

 Typically a register-based variable such as frozen turnover or frozen employment would be used as a contributor's auxiliary variable.